 - Water Systems

-- If it’s likely that the property will be empty for a significant period of time, turning off the water is not always sufficient as there is normally still a lot of water in the system which could cause damage.
-The tenant should advise us if the property will be empty for any period longer than 14 days.
-It may be necessary for the tenant to drain the system down or have a plumber do this for.
+- If it’s likely that the property will be empty for a significant period of time, then the water should be turned off at the stop tap and the system drained by running the hot and cold taps.
+The tenant should also advise their property manager if the property will be empty for any period longer than 14 days.

 Renewing the tenancy

 - Renew the tenancy for a further fixed term: We will draw up a new contract at a cost of £30 and arrange for the tenant to sign via Docusign.
 This will give the tenant security of tenure for a further 6 or 12 months.

 - Continue on a statutory periodic tenancy: This is a monthly rolling tenancy to give the tenant added flexibility.
 The tenant can serve 1 months notice to vacate.
 However, the landlord does have the option to serve the tenant 2 months notice and so offers less security for the tenant.

 - Vacate the property: If the tenant decides to leave they should give us the required notice.
 It is likely that we will have to remarket the property to find a new tenant.
 We will therefore require access for viewings and will advise as and when these are booked in